antistoopmode/antistoopmode.github.io/docs/faq.md

 Why is does the mail not find the recipient?
 > The mail uses the account name as the recipient identifier, which is a **major security risk**.
 If possible, avoid the mail and trade in character.

+Is Magic Find required to drop certain items?
+> No. More info over at [Magic Find].

+Where can I find the crafting recipes?
+> Crafting recipes for Runewords, the Cube, Prospecting and Jewelcrafting can be found in the Journal menu ingame.

 ## Combat
 What's the best class?
 > Please refer to the ingame "Solo Ranking" leaderboards, which are available in the online lobby.
 Check which class has the highest top 10 Wormhole rankings.